shrinktofit/engine/.github/PULL_REQUEST_TEMPLATE.md

   > Manual trigger with `@cocos-robot run test cases` afterward.
 * [ ] does not change any runtime related code or build configuration
   > If any reviewer thinks the CI checks are needed, please uncheck this option, then close and reopen the issue.
+* about testing, either:

+  - [ ] 💬is not test-able or does not need test, or
+  - [ ] 💪has provided testing code, or
+  - [ ] 🆗the historic code base is containing related tests, or
+  - [ ] 🙏even I did not provide a test, I by myself believe it could work well in future.

 -------